 Sometimes it isn't possible to soak an object in a sink or bucket of water.
 For example, a window or large mirror, these will need to have water sponged onto them.
 You'll want to use a blotting technique and not scrub, this will just roll the wet paper off and leave you with glue smeared everywhere.

 If the label is on a jar which came with a vacuum style lid, you can pour boiling water into the jar.
 The glue will melt as the glass heats up.
 The label will then easily come off.

 Using Baby Oil to Remove Glue

 If you have baby oil, this will work wonders.
 In fact, many of the items I am listing today are oiled based.
 I prefer to use a cotton ball to apply it.
-I find it is still better to remove most of the label with warm water first, then go in with the baby oil.
-It will loosen the glue and will simply come away.
+I find it is still better to remove most of the label with warm water first, then go in with the baby oil on a cotton ball to remove the glue.
+The oil will loosen the glue and it will simply come away.
 It may be helpful to dab the oil on, leave for a few minutes and then return and wipe.

-Often we can get overaggressive when trying to remove a label.
+Often we can get overly aggressive when trying to remove a label.
 Remember, some glass is thin and as such you don't want to be exerting undue pressure.

-For the baby oil and other oil-based items, I am suggesting, be careful when you pick up your newly cleaned object, it will be slippery.
+For the baby oil and other oil-based items, I am suggesting, be careful when you pick up your newly cleaned object because the oil will have made it slippery.
 Wash in warm soapy water.

 WD40 Lubricant Spray

 Who doesn't have a can of this in their house?
 Okay perhaps the skinny straw has gone missing but that doesn't matter.
 If you have a can of WD-40 you can solve so many problems.
 I was once told,